 Knee Pain and Stiffness

-The popliteus is a muscle that takes a lot of stressful abuse, and eventually myofascial trigger points can form, causing pain in the back of the knee.
+The popliteus is a muscle that takes a lot of stressful abuse, and eventually trigger points can become active, causing pain in the back of the knee.

 At night the pain tends to reduce or ceases completely.
 Stiffness in the knee joint is often evident in the morning, with reduced ability to fully extend the anatomical leg.